ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 Throughout this specification, RDF terms are referred to using the keys defined in RO-Crate JSON-LD Context.

-Following [schema.org](http://schema.org) practice, property names start with lowercase letters and class names start with uppercase letters.
+Following [schema.org](http://schema.org) practice, `property` names start with lowercase letters and `Class` names start with uppercase letters.

 In `ro-crate-metadata.jsonld` RDF terms use their RO-Crate JSON-LD names as defined in the RO-Crate JSON-LD Context, which is available at [https://w3id.org/ro/crate/0.2-DRAFT/context](https://w3id.org/ro/crate/0.2-DRAFT/context)